Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 ![JSON Category Layout](media/JSON_Catagory_layout.png "JSON Category Layout")

-## Features

 ## Design

-* Roboto by google fonts was chosen due to its strong, industrial appearence, being suitable to a gym website
+* Roboto by google fonts was chosen due to its strong, industrial appearance, being suitable to a gym website

-* Icons from fontawesome will be used to create a more user friendly and aesthetically pleasing appearence
+* Icons from fontawesome will be used to create a more user friendly and aesthetically pleasing appearance

 * Colours will be blue and white predominantly, due to being in strong association with fitness and health.